rubygems/rubygems.github.io/_posts/2015-04-13-permadelete-on-yank.md

 One note about the new behavior: `gem yank` will remove the .gem file from S3 and our CDN, but it will not stop unofficial mirrors from copying the gem or anyone publicly downloading [via webhooks](http://guides.rubygems.org/rubygems-org-api/#webhook-methods).
 If you've pushed a gem with internal code, you still need to reset API keys, URLs, or anything else sensitive despite the new behavior.

+The policy around pushing the same version has not changed.
+A gem version can not be published twice.
+So if you `gem yank` a version, you cannot quickly fix something then push a new version.
+You still need to bump the version number - luckily you won't run out of numbers anytime soon!

 ## A final note

 A concern of ours about `gem yank` and its behavior was that someone could maliciously or accidentally remove gems that others depended on.
 However, we've been using an Amazon S3 bucket to store the gems for years now [with versioning](http://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) on - so if someone does remove gems that are necessary, we can easily restore them if necessary.
 We hope it won't ever be.

 Hopefully we'll see this reduce [our support load](http://help.rubygems.org).
 Thanks for bearing with us if you've had to deal with `gem yank`'s behavior in the past.

-The policy around pushing the same version after a yank has not changed, a gem version still can not be published twice.